-Betsy received her M.S. in Historic Preservation from the University of Texas at Austin in 2013.
-After receiving her undergraduate degree from Duke University and her master of architecture from the University of California, Berkeley in 2002, Betsy worked as an archivist at the UC-Berkeley Environmental Design Archives and as a preservation specialist and project manager for the U.S. General Services Administration in San Francisco, CA. As an outcome of her work at the Environmental Design Archives, Betsy co-edited the 2009 book Design on the Edge: A Century of Teaching Architecture, 1903–2003, chronicling the history of the UC-Berkeley Department of Architecture.
-Betsy was a University of Texas Donald D. Harrington Master’s Fellow in 2011-2012 and received Continuing Fellowships from the UT-Austin Graduate School for 2014-2015 and 2016-2018.
-Her doctoral work has been supported by fellowships from PEO International and the Consortium for History of Science, Technology, and Medicine.
-Betsy’s research interests include technology’s effects on design and inhabitation, the human-rights implications of building technology, and preservation’s role in environmental movement.
+Betsy received her PhD in Architecture and her M.S. in Historic Preservation both from the University of Texas at Austin.
+After receiving her master of architecture from the University of California, Berkeley, Betsy worked as an archivist at the UC-Berkeley Environmental Design Archives and as a preservation specialist and project manager for the U.S. General Services Administration in San Francisco, CA. As an outcome of her work at the Environmental Design Archives, Betsy co-edited the 2009 book Design on the Edge: A Century of Teaching Architecture, 1903–2003, chronicling the history of the UC-Berkeley Department of Architecture.
+Betsy was a University of Texas Donald D. Harrington Master’s Fellow in 2011-2012, and her doctoral work has been supported by fellowships from The University of Texas at Austin Graduate School, PEO International, and the Consortium for History of Science, Technology, and Medicine.
+Betsy’s current research interests include technology’s effects on design and inhabitation, the human-rights implications of building technology, and preservation’s role in environmental movement.